This article will help you quickly compare and evaluate the best business process management systems (BPMs) and other online BPM tools.

 - A perfect complement to this article is our deep-dive into the list of the best BPM tools and other business process solutions to streamline your workflow and automate your processes.

-What are we looking for when we select process mapping tools for review?
+What am I looking for when I select process mapping tools for review?
 Here’s a summary of my evaluation criteria:

 1. User Interface (UI): Is it clean and attractive?
 Does the UX look and feel contemporary or antiquated?